titanicsend/LXStudio-TE/resources/shaders/doc/SHADERFRAMEWORK.md

 ### Color Uniforms

 #### iColorRGB (uniform vec3 iColorRGB;)
 The RGB color currently selected in the UI color control for this pattern.
-Colors are scaled to a floating point 0.0 to 1.0 range.
-You do not have to multiply them back to 0-255, and they are automatically clamped to the proper range on output.
+Colors in shaders are scaled to a floating point 0.0 to 1.0 range.
+You do not have to multiply them back to 0-255, and you don't have to worry about color components under- or overflowing while doing calculations.
+They are automatically clamped to the proper range on output.

 #### iPalette (uniform vec3 iPalette[5];)
 An array of 5 RGB colors, containing TE's current palette.
 You can